carltheperson/advanced-js-objects/chapters/chapter-4.md

 console.log(proxyObj.helloWorld) // Value for key helloWorld
 ```

-Note, it still is possible to circumvent this trap by getting the whole descriptor of a property.
+> ⚠️ It still is possible to circumvent this trap by getting the whole descriptor of a property.
 The descriptor will contain the value or a getter function.
 Of course, you could trap [[GetOwnProperty]] to prevent this.
+>

 #### Trapping [[Set]]

 This will call your trap every time an attempt is made to assign a value to a property.

 ```jsx